The Construction of Space Shuttle Launch Complex 39-B

 A very personal and technical written and photographic history, by James MacLaren.

-Page 2: Introduction - An Arrival at the Pad.
+Page 2: Introductory Background Page 2 of 5 - An Arrival at the Pad.

 Pad B Stories - Table of Contents